-A significant source of flight delays in the U.S. is due to airline hub size effects.
-Larger hub airlines have longer flight delays.
-Flights originating from an airline's hub experience longer flight delays due to the peaking of hub airline flights.
-The effects of flight peaking occur primarily at the origination, rather than at the destination airport.
-This result is attributed to two factors.
-First, hub carriers typically have a more even distribution of flight arrivals compared to the spiking of flight departures at peak travel times.
-Second, a hub carrier needs on-time arrivals at the hub in order to maintain their hub-spoke network.
+Beyond airport concentration, we also find significant airline hub size effects on U.S. flight delays.
+Due to the peaking of hub airline flights, hub airports are more congested and hence have longer flight delays.
+Hub congestion from flight peaking is more noticeable at origination, rather than destination airport.
+We attribute this result to two factors.
+First, hub carriers typically have a smoother distribution of flight arrivals compared to the spiking of departures at peak travel times.
+Second, hub carriers need on-time hub arrivals in order to maintain their hubspoke network.
+In addition to delays, an additional consequence of peaked flight schedules is the lengthened "turnaround" times for hub carriers (the difference between aircraft arrival and next scheduled departure).30